What is a mobile deposit?

 When can I use a mobile deposit?

-You can use a mobile deposit at any time, assuming your account is in good standing.
-However, currently, you cannot deposit checks over your 30-day rolling limit.
+You can use mobile deposit at any time, assuming your account is in good standing.
+However, you cannot deposit funds that exceed your 30-day rolling check deposit limit.

 How long does it take for funds to be available after using a mobile deposit?

 Check deposits are generally available within one to six business days.
+Funds are typically available the same business day if deposited before 3:00pm PT/6:00 pm ET.
+However, deposit times may be longer for new Bluevine accounts.
 Check out our guide on check deposit holds to learn more about check deposit time frames.

 What types of checks can I deposit using mobile deposit?

-Checks should be made payable to your legal business name, current, and within your deposit limit.
+Checks should be made payable to your legal business name and within your deposit limit.
 We cannot accept the following:

 - Checks payable to any person or entity other than the business owner or the business registered to Account (i.e., third party checks)